since1968/stat-blocks/homebrewery/stiletto.markdown

 Select one maneuver from the list of Signature Maneuvers, which are detailed below.

 > #### Creating Your Own Maneuver
-> You may create your own signature maneuver.
-You must spend one week of training to master this maneuver.
+> You may create your own signature maneuver, which you must spend one week of training to master.

 > Work with your DM to approve this maneuver.
 Follow these guidelines: